freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-171-finding-numbers-for-which-the-sum-of-the-squares-of-the-digits-is-a-square.md

 ---

 ## Description

 <section id='description'>

-For a positive integer n, let f(n) be the sum of the squares of the digits (in base 10) of n, e.g. f(3) = 32 = 9, f(25) = 22 + 52 = 4 + 25 = 29,
+For a positive integer n, let f(n) be the sum of the squares of the digits (in base 10) of n, e.g.

+f(3) = 32 = 9,

+f(25) = 22 + 52 = 4 + 25 = 29,

 f(442) = 42 + 42 + 22 = 16 + 16 + 4 = 36

-Find the last nine digits of the sum of all n, 0 < n < 1020, such that f(n) is a perfect square.
+Find the last nine digits of the sum of all n, 0 &lt; n &lt; 1020, such that f(n) is a perfect square.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml